 Step 2 – Click on ‘View Details’.

-Step 1 – The TDS return status will appear on screen.
+Step 1 – The TDS return status will appear on the screen.

-Step 2 – Once uploaded, the status will change into ‘Updated’.
+Step 2 – Once uploaded, the status will change to ‘Updated’.

 Step 3 – The uploaded file is processed and validated.